Indulux Technologies - Induction Lighting Innovators - Library

 The Science Behind Magnetic Induction Lighting

-This 30 page paper (available as a PDF file) gives a comprehensive overview of Magnetic Induction Lighting, how it works, a discussion of human vision, detailed information on S/P ratios and Visually Effective Lumens (VEL), the psychological effects of light, ballast efficiency and more.
-There are numerous citations and quotes from scientific papers which show that current lighting measurements do not accurately reflect the needs of human vision and how Induction Lamps can fulfill those needs in an energy efficient manner.
-A brief overview of envirnmental issues shows that Induction lighting is a green lighting technology which can help reduce CO2 emissions thereby helping to reduce global warming.
+There are numerous citations and quotes from scientific papers which show that current lighting measurements do not accurately reflect the needs of human vision and how Induction Lamps (and LED lights) can fulfill those needs in an energy efficient manner.
+A brief overview of environmental issues shows that Induction lighting is a green lighting technology which can help reduce CO

-There is a summary section listing the advantages of magnetic induction lamp technology and the paper includes many graphs, charts and photographs to give the reader added insight into Magnetic Induction Lighting technology.
+The paper includes many graphs, charts and photographs to give the reader added insight into Magnetic Induction Lighting technology.

 The Science Behind Magnetic Induction Lighting